Horse & Dog Adventures in Early California:

 “Great stories!
 A really enjoyable … read.
 It should keep many young readers interested while giving them a glimpse of some of what their great-grandparents may have experienced.” - Wayne Brandolino

 Ransom “Doc” Wilcox’s adventures began in Taber, Alberta, Canada in 1907, but he was soon whisked to the back country of Northern California where his family farmed, tended animals, and sometimes got by via hunting and fishing.
 Once, when the hunter became the prey—of a charging wild boar—Wilcox stuck a pole he was carrying into the ground and climbed up!
-Wilcox’s love of animals, music, and the great outdoors is evident in his nature-themed stories (for young and old).
+Wilcox’s love of animals, music, and the great outdoors is evident in his nature-themed stories (for young and old ages 8 & up).
 They convey courage, devotion, and perseverance with warmth and sincerity.

 Ebooks include: Sounds, Crumbs, Worms, Bananas, Juan, Arriba Up, Horse & Dog.
 Ships in 3-10 days, more for international

 Clean book about horses/book about dogs and family by Ransom Wilcox, edited by Karl Beckstrand, 2013.
 42-page, perfect-bound, 5.25" x 8" soft cover book, approx. 8000 words, Northern California and Bay Area geography includes Sacramento, Vacaville, Pope Valley, Gridley, Ukiah, Redwood Valley, Sebastopol, Oakland, Vina, San Francisco, Sunnyvale, Hayward, Fort Bragg, Mendecino; ISBN: 978-0615856162 (ebook ISBN: 978-1301904747, Library of Congress catalog number: 2013913405, NAT001000, NAT016000, BIO023000, PET004000